EOS5/DockerPostgres/README.md

 # DockerPostgres

 <h1>This repository was a test</h1>
-<p>In this repository you will find how i created a postgres Database and added pgAdmin using Docker <br></p>
+<p>In this repository you will find how i created a postgres Database and added pgAdmin using Docker. <br>
+This project contains also a verry basic CRUD with express</p>

 <h1></h1>